mani2106/discord_genai_bot/README.md

 - uv (optional, for faster setup)
 - Environment variables: `DISCORD_TOKEN` and `GUILD_ID` (see below)

-The Python dependencies are in `requirements.txt`.
+The Full Python dependencies are in `requirements.txt`.
 At minimum this project uses:

 - discord.py
 - python-dotenv